 The primary wordmark consists of the name Pepperdine in Pantone 281 blue with a swoop under the letter R. It contains an orange rule below the name in Pantone 158 orange.
 This construction is best when placed on white or light backgrounds.
 The wordmark should always attempt to reflect the University blue and orange colors, however in some instances the orange base rule can be removed (see Acceptable Variations).

 When placed on a dark background, the primary wordmark is set in white only.
 It should never be set in gray or any other color.
 The orange base rule below the name is set in Pantone 158 orange.
-This construction is best for white or light backgrounds.
+This construction is best for dark backgrounds.
 Ideally, the wordmark should be on a Pantone 281 blue background.
 This "boxed" version is well suited for any design and allows the wordmark to carry the University colors while establishing the proper clear space around it.

 Other than the above restrictions, it is treated with the same standards as the primary wordmark.
 This mark is only allowed through the authorization of IMC.
 Please contact Keith Lungwitz at 1440 with any questions regarding this mark.

 On light or white backgrounds, the Pepperdine wordmark should only be rendered in Pantone 281 blue.
 When placed on dark backgrounds, the wordmark should only be rendered in white.
 The base rule should remain orange for both types of backgrounds.